Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Moby

-The second excerpt represents the element of Fire.
-It speaks of emotional influences and base passions, and is drawn from Expression of Emotion in Man and Animals by Charles Darwin:
+The second excerpt represents the present or the deciding factor of the moment, and is drawn from Expression of Emotion in Man and Animals by Charles Darwin:

 Expression of Emotion in Man and Animals